bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 # Client Designs | Planned Updates

 ### Desktop Sharing
 When a presenter chooses to shares their desktop, it will replace the existing presentation area.
-When a presenter has finished sharing their desktop, they can select "stop", and the presentation will resume.
+At any time, the presenter can end their desk share, and the presentation will resume in its original location.
 <img src="/images/html5/bbb-html5_deskshare.png" />

 ### Expanding the presentation controls
-Updated presentation controls that include, zoom, fit to width and fit to page.
+Updated presentation controls to be included are, zoom, fit to width and fit to page.
 <img src="/images/html5/bbb_default.png" />

 ### Audio dialog with echo test
-When a user joins a session, a dialogue box will appear signifying to the user which auto route they should take, join with microphone or listen only (similar to the flash experience).
-If they select join via a microphone, a user will be prompted with a another step asking if they can hear themselves (echo test).
+When a user joins a session, a dialogue box will appear signifying which auto route they can take, joining audio using a microphone or listen only (similar to the flash experience).
+If they select join via a microphone, a user will be prompted with another step asking if they can hear themselves (echo test).
+From there, if selected "Yes", then they will advance into the session.

 <img src="/images/html5/bbb-html5_audio_dialogue.png" />